-While the value of our fifth sense is increasingly recognised, especially since certain people have been deprived of it by Covid, there are very few ways of cultivating it.
+While the value of our fifth sense is increasingly recognised, there are very few ways of cultivating it.
 Nez is inviting you on a journey to discover the different ways we can sharpen our noses, covering specialist training for professionals and amateurs alike, therapeutic rehabilitation, lessons for young children and self-education.